Rethinking Test Time Scaling for Flow-Matching Generative Models: Experiments

+\paragraph{Ablation Study.} As detailed in \cref{tab:ablation_comp}, we evaluate the individual contributions of global pruning, token repulsion (Repel), and noise-aware reward finetuning (NARF).
+Global pruning alone establishes a strong foundation that already outperforms prior state-of-the-art methods.
+Building on this, Repel and NARF both independently improve the average attained reward.

+\paragraph{On Repel.} Token repulsion effectively increases the diversity of the sampled images.
+To validate this, we generated eight images for each of the 100 prompts in our validation set, analyzing the mean and standard deviation of their rewards across different values of the repulsion hyperparameter $\alpha$ (\cref{eq:push}).
+Setting $\alpha=0$ reduces the process to the original Flux model, while increasing $\alpha$ yields higher diversity.
+As shown in \cref{plot:token_repel}, increasing $\alpha$ yields a wider distribution of the reward scores, but too large an $\alpha$ degrades the average image quality by pushing tokens out of distribution.
+Based on this evidence, we selected $\alpha$ as $3.0$.
+Qualitative results of Repel under this setting is shown in \cref{fig:token_repel}.

-\paragraph{Results.} We construct a validation set using 200 prompts unseen during training, generating 80 samples per prompt along with all corresponding intermediate images.
-For the purpose of TTS, our goal is to ensure that reward predictions at early inference stages preserve a ranking similar to the final clean-image counterparts.
-To measure this rank consistency, we compute Kendall's $\tau$ coefficient \cite{kendall} between the noise-aware reward scores at early timesteps and the final-step reward scores for each prompt, and report the average correlation across all prompts on the validation set.
-Kendall’s $\tau$ measures the ordinal agreement between two ranked lists, taking values from $1$ (identical order) to $-1$ (complete reversal).
+\paragraph{On Noise-Aware Reward Finetuning.} To evaluate early-stage ranking agreement, we construct a validation set of 100 unseen prompts, generating 20 samples per prompt along with their corresponding intermediate states.
+Our goal is to ensure that reward predictions at early inference stages preserve a ranking similar to the final clean-image counterparts so that the best candidate is not inadvertently pruned.
+We quantify this consistency using Kendall's $\tau$ coefficient \cite{kendall}, which measures the ordinal agreement (from $1$ for identical to $-1$ for complete reversal) between early-timestep and final-step reward scores.
 It reflects the normalized number of pairwise swaps needed to turn one ranking into the other, independent of the value magnitudes.
-As shown in \cref{fig:kendall}, our noise-aware reward self-distillation consistently improves early-stage ranking agreement across all three reward models compared with their un-finetuned baselines.
-This substantial gain in rank consistency makes our early-step pruning framework more reliable and effective.
-A further analysis of NARF and a comparison with its alternatives are presented in Appendix \cref{sec:NARF_Ana}.
+Additionally, we compute the pruning recall at each timestep, defined as the probability that the ultimate best candidate is retained within the top-$\gamma$ fraction of samples at this timestep, averaged evenly across $\gamma \in [0.1, 0.9]$.
+As demonstrated in \cref{exp:narf}, our noise-aware reward self-distillation significantly improves early-stage ranking agreement across all evaluated timesteps ($t=21, 14, 7$).
+Naive training on merely 5000 data samples collected from the flow model itself, as described in \cref{subsec:reward}, yields a massive performance leap over the un-finetuned baselines.
+While the primary performance gain stems from the introduction of fine-tuning itself, integrating our proposed Repel data augmentation and curriculum learning components provides further improvements.
+This enhanced rank consistency ensures our early-step pruning framework is more reliable.